 0% clear 20% mostly clear 40% partly cloudy 60% mostly cloudy 80% overcast 100%

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in George Town varies throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in George Town is October, with an average of 7.3 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 30% on June 2.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 George Town experiences some seasonal variation in monthly rainfall.

 Rain falls throughout the year in George Town.
 The month with the most rain in George Town is October, with an average rainfall of 1.8 inches.

 The month with the least rain in George Town is December, with an average rainfall of 0.4 inches.

 The length of the day in George Town varies over the course of the year.
 In 2021, the shortest day is December 21, with 10 hours, 41 minutes of daylight; the longest day is June 20, with 13 hours, 35 minutes of daylight.

 Hours of Daylight and Twilight in George Town